bkushigian/bkushigian.github.io/_posts/2024-07-03-poker-diaries-volume-2.md

 ```

 This is not very readable, and to help me understand it I've been working on
-[Pious][https://github.com/bkushigian/pious], the Pio Utility Suite.
-The project
+[Pious, the Pio Utility Suite][pious].
+The project is still in the brain dump
-is still in the brain dump phase, and it would honestly be hard for anyone else
+phase, and it would honestly be hard for anyone else to hop in and use many
-to hop in and use many parts of it right now, but there are a few parts of it
+parts of it right now.
+But there are a few parts of it that are easy to use
-that are easy to use today (assuming you know some Python).
-One of them is the
+today (assuming you know some Python).
+One of them is the aggregation report
-aggregation report module, that allows you to view aggregation reports, filter
+module, that allows you to view aggregation reports, filter them down based on
-them down based on certain criteria, plot different variables against one
+certain criteria, plot different variables against one another, etc. Here is a
-another, etc. Here is a sample session looking at the aggregation report of SB's
+sample session looking at the aggregation report of SB's cbet node:
-cbet node:

 ```python
 >>> import aggregation.report as ar